yereverluvinunclebert/Diesel-Volume-Control-VB6/README.md

 ![dieselpunk-vol-ref-001](https://github.com/user-attachments/assets/ffddfd37-a3d7-435a-8887-f404f683ff00)

  * SETUP.EXE - The program is currently distributed using setup2go, a very useful
 and comprehensive installer program that builds a .exe installer.
 Youll have to find a copy of setup2go on the web as it is now abandonware.
-Contact me directly for a copy.
-The file "install PzJustclock 0.1.0.s2g" is the configuration file for setup2go.
-When you build it will report any errors in the build.
+Setup2Go is no longer maintained.
+Users should ensure they obtain and use this tool in accordance with its original licensing terms.

  * HELP.CHM - the program documentation is built using the NVU HTML editor and compiled using the Microsoft supplied CHM builder tools (HTMLHelp Workshop) and the HTM2CHM tool from Yaroslav Kirillov.
 Both are abandonware but still do the job admirably.
 The HTML files exist alongside the compiled CHM file in the HELP folder.

- LICENCE AGREEMENTS:
+Users should ensure they obtain and use this tool in accordance with its original licensing terms.

 Copyright © 2023 Dean Beedell

+Code: GNU GPL vX

+Artwork/Images: © Dean Beedell – separate license applies

- In addition to the GNU General Public Licence please be aware that you may use any of my own imagery in your own creations but commercially only with my permission.
+Please be aware that you may use any of my own imagery in your own creations but commercially only with my permission.
 In all other non-commercial cases I require a credit to the original artist using my name or one of my pseudonyms and a link to my site.
 With regard to the commercial use of incorporated images, permission and a licence would need to be obtained from the original owner and creator, ie. me.

 ![desktop](https://github.com/yereverluvinunclebert/Panzer-JustClock-VB6/assets/2788342/8cf592a3-968f-4bf1-ab98-c734ff1cc261)